life2free/ContactBook_CommandLine/README.md

    3. Update the selected contact's information
       Type the new information for the contact.
 When type new information for contact:
    - The new first name and new last name are required
-   - The new phone number can be empty, or must be nine digits with first digit is non-zero
+   - The new phone number can be empty, or must be ten digits with first digit is non-zero
    - User can back to Main Menu by type 'back' when typing new information

 #### Delete Contact